 Table 2 shows the results of running various combinations of iffinder and kapar, compared to known topology data.
 The row labeled "reality" reflects only those alias pairs in the real published topologies for which both addresses appeared in Ark paths.
 A perfect alias resolution technique would discover all of those pairs, but should not be expected to discover pairs containing addresses that were not in its input.
-Note that a router with i interfaces has i(i-1)/2 pairs of interfaces; for example, a router with 10 interfaces has 45 pairs, and incorrectly merging a 3-interface router with a 4-interface router would introduce 12 false alias pairs.
+Note that a router with i interfaces has i (i - 1)/2 pairs of interfaces; for example, a router with 10 interfaces has 45 pairs, and incorrectly merging a 3-interface router with a 4-interface router would introduce 12 false alias pairs.
 Also note that the number of routers can be too low if many aliases were missed, or too high if individual routers were split into multiple routers.

-Iffinder works well when probed routers respond from the interface on the route back to the prober as this tool expects.
+Iffinder works well when probed routers respond from

+the interface on the route back to the prober as this tool expects.
 The iffinder/NLR cell in the table illustrates that in this case iffinder correctly identifies many true aliases and yields few or no false positives.
 However, when routers do not respond to direct probing, or always respond from the probed address, iffinder is completely ineffective, as is the case in the other three networks used for verification.
 A single organization typically uses similar configurations on all of its routers, so iffinder tends to work either quite well or not at all on an entire network.
-Of the observed router interfaces we probed, 64% responded with a Port Unreachable message to at least one of the monitors; of those responders, 5.6% responded to at least one monitor from an address other than the one probed, revealing an alias pair.
-This low resolution rate suggests that the common source address technique, while useful on some networks, is insufficient by itself on the Internet in general.
+Although iffinder was effective on only 1 of the 4 networks in Table 2, the response rate for the Internet at large appears more favorable: 64% of the router addresses collected by scamper responded to iffinder probes.